mheilner/CCApprovalProject/README.md

 - **Confusion Matrix**: The confusion matrix heatmap illustrates the model's performance in classifying credit card approvals.
 - **ROC Curve**: The ROC curve showcases the model's trade-off between true positive rate and false positive rate.

-[Add descriptions and interpretations for other visualizations here if applicable.]